 - Affects banks asymmetrically depending on business mix - The new law for risk tax applies as of 1 January 2022 and will be applied for the fiscal year that starts after 31 December 2021.
 The tax applies to credit institutions whose liabilities reach a specified threshold at the beginning of the fiscal year.
 The threshold for 2022 is SEK 150 billion.
 SBAB is one of the Swedish banks and credit institutions that is affected by the tax.
 The tax will amount to 0.05% of the taxable amount for the 2022 fiscal year and 0.06% for the 2023 fiscal year - New item as of Q1 2022 ("imposed fees") placed after credit losses in income statement.
-Imposed fees will comprise both the new risk tax as well as the resolution fee previously reported in NII (this impacts the comparability of NII with previous years) - The tax amounted to SEK 65 million for Q2 2022 (resolution fee for the same period amounted to SEK 44 million) - The tax affects banks asymmetrically depending on business mix, and is estimated to have a larger impact on SBAB's results than the other larger banks (see chart to the right)
+Imposed fees will comprise both the new risk tax as well as the resolution fee previously reported in NII (this impacts the comparability of NII with previous years) - The tax affects banks asymmetrically depending on business mix, and is estimated to have a larger impact on SBAB's results than the other larger banks (see chart to the right)